mitsuoxv/blog-source/content/post/2020-06-11-complaint-to-who-and-memo-to-myself.md

 From the grand total, I know total new_conf of Kosovo and Puerto Rico is 139.
 I speculate 69 for Kosovo, and 70 for Puerto Rico.
 I have to correct them later.

+Update:
+I re-downloaded No. 142 at 7:37 am, June 12, Japan Time, and found it was corrected.
+Thank you, WHO.
+It turned out that new_conf was 0 for Kosovo, and 139 for Puerto Rico.